lino-framework/book/docs/specs/cal.rst

     .. attribute:: force_guest_states

-        Whether guest states should be forced to those defined by the entry state.
+        Whether presence states should be forced to those defined by the entry state.

         This will have an effect only if the application programmer